sjlmg/CP-KGC/README.md

 pip install transformers
 ```

-Step 1: Replace the original datasets with the datasets we provide.
+**Step 1**: Replace the original datasets with the datasets we provide.

-Step 2: Adjust the max tokens value, for example, set it to 30 for Table 2, 130 for Table 3, and 20, 30, 40, and 50 for Figure 2.
+**Step 2**: Adjust the max tokens value, for example, set it to 30 for Table 2, 130 for Table 3, and 20, 30, 40, and 50 for Figure 2.
 Please keep other parameters unchanged.

-**Attention**: If you set max length = 130 and batch size = 1024 on SimKGC, it will take about 240GB of video memory.
+**Attention**: If you set max length = 130 and batch size = 1024 on SimKGC, it will take about 240GB of GPU memory.
 If you need to run the UMLS dataset on SimKGC, set max length = 30, batch size = 256, epoch = 20.

 If you **don't have the computing resources**, you can use the **Qwen-7B-Chat** and **LLaMA2-7B/13B-Chat** inference tests [here](https://modelscope.cn/topic/dfefe5be778b49fba8c44646023b57ba/pub/summary).
 ModelScope provides sufficient computing resources for inference testing of the 13B model.
 You can also use quantized models for inference.